 I’ve been looking for an affordable off-grid solar panel system for a while now.
 After doing a lot of research, I chose a Harbor Freight 100 Watt solar panel kit.
 I picked this model for a few reasons.

-If you’re interested in getting hold of this model, or indeed any off-grid solar system, then you’ll find information here in my Harbor Freight solar panel review to help you decide whether this system is for you.
+If you are interested in acquiring this model, or any off-grid solar system, you will find useful information in my Harbor Freight solar panel review to assist in your decision-making.

 Cost

 I tested a Harbor Freight 100 Watt solar panel kit.
-This product is currently available on their website at just shy of $200.
+This product is currently available on their website for approximately $200.
 Note that this price doesn’t include two essential items; a 12 V battery and a power inverter.
-You’ll need the power inverter to convert the direct current DC electricity generated by the panels to alternating current AC power that you can use to power appliances in your home.
+A power inverter is necessary to convert the direct current (DC) electricity generated by the panels into alternating current (AC), which is usable for household appliances.

 The System